 - 4 Tbsp shredded extra-sharp cheddar

-- Wash potatoes and pierce several times with a fork.
-Place in a circle on a microwave-safe plate.
-Microwave until cooked through and softened, 12-14minutes depending on your microwave.
+- Pierce potatoes several times with a fork to create steam holes.
+Place in a circle on a microwave-safe plate and microwave until cooked through and softened, 12 – 14 minutes depending on your microwave.

-- Meanwhile, heat 2tsp of evoo in a large saute pan over medium heat.
+- While potatoes are microwaving, heat 2 tsp of evoo in a large saute pan over medium heat.

 - Cook bacon until it is browned and crispy.
 Remove from pan and roughly chop.
-Divide the chopped bacon into two piles.
+Divide the chopped bacon in half.

-- Working in four batches, slowly add the milk to the pan.
-Whisk vigorously and make sure each batch is fully combined before moving on to ensure there are no lumps.
+- Carefully add the milk to the pan.
+Whisk vigorously and make sure there are no lumps.

 - Raise the heat to medium and bring mixture to a low simmer.
 Stir in broth.

 - Use a fork to roughly mash the cooked potatoes.
-Carefully add to pot and cook 3-5minutes, continuing to mash with your spoon.
+Carefully add mashed potatoes to pot and cook 3 – 5 minutes, continuing to mash the potatoes with your spoon.

 - Stir in cooked scallions and half of the chopped bacon.

-- Remove the pan from the heat and stir in sour cream.
+- Remove the pan from heat and stir in sour cream.

-- Divide the soup into four bowls and top each one with 1Tbsp cheese and reserved bacon and scallions.
+- Divide the soup into four bowls and top evenly with cheese and reserved bacon and scallions.

 Pingback: Project Tasteless – The Naked Chef | Eating Chalk